aptos-foundation/AIPs/aips/aip-x.md

 #### AIP-22

-A potential competitor would be `aptos-token` which is introduced in `AIP-22`.
-It allows developers to create tokens and collections without writing any Move code.
+`aptos-token` introduced in `AIP-22` is aimed at allowing developers to create tokens and collections without writing any Move code.
 It makes decisions on business logic, data layout, and provides entry functions.
 It also supports creator management, custom metadata using `PropertyMap` and composability.
 But it has some limitations:

-- No composability data structure: `aptos-token` does not enforce a clear path for composition, allowing any `AptosToken` to be composed with any `AptosToken`.
+- No structure for composability: `aptos-token` does not enforce a clear path for composition, allowing any `AptosToken` to be composed with any `AptosToken`.
+This could result in unwanted asset corruption from exo-collection objects as mentioned earlier.
 - No data accessibility: `aptos-token` does not provide a way for tokens to access the data of the tokens they own, and the tokens owned by their owned tokens.
 - Updating `uri` previlige: in `aptos-token`, the `uri` of a token can be updated by the creator in some case (if `mutable_token_uri = true`) or it can have the same `uri` forever (if `mutable_token_uri = false`).
 This is set during collection creation and it cannot be updated after.
 Updating the `uri` of a token manually can potentially pose a security risk, as it can be used to falsely claim ownership of a different digital assets.
 - No extensibility support: `AptosToken` data strucure lacks storage for `ExtendRef` and its upon creation it returns `Object<AptosToken>` instead of the `ConstructorRef`, preventing the addition of new resources after.